-- Confirm that the course fits your schedule: Day, time and location are arranged by the enrolling department and are made available before each quarter begins.
-The most current day, time and location information will be available in Axess.
-This information should be confirmed before applying to a class to ensure it continues to fit your schedule.
+- Confirm that the course fits your schedule: Day, time and location (DTL) are arranged by the offering department and are made available before each quarter begins.
+The most current DTL, WAYS and other pertinent information will be available in Explore Courses.
+Planning your schedule for the new quarter may undergo multiple revisions, so use this information as another guideline for your selection.

 - Be persistent: Although some of the seminars are oversubscribed each quarter, many others still have available space at the beginning of the term.
 You will find many fascinating instructors and topics by browsing the list of space-available courses.